Who is a Film Producer?

 - Managing every logistics and business operation.

-- Supervising every aspect of physical production through the production staff.
+- Supervising every aspect of physical products through the production staff.

-- Ensuring whether the production is on schedule and under budget.
+- Ensuring that the production is on schedule and under budget.

 The film producer is responsible for essential marketing plans, such as advertising, public relations, distribution, and release.